Frequently Asked Questions

 No problem.
 You may be offered a lying or seated clothed massage.
 Make sure the clothes you wear are loose and comfortable with no fussy seams or buttons to work around.

 I'd like to benefit from massage but have a problem getting comfortable on my front or back

 The NO HANDS® Side-lying Massage may be ideal for you.
 Pillows and towels are used to ensure your comfort.

 What else is there to do in Portwrinkle?

-Portwrinkle is a beautiful place to take time out, watch the ebb and flow of the tide and just ‘be.’
+Portwrinkle is a beautiful place to take time out, watch the ebb and flow of the tide and just 'be.'
 There is a beautiful beach and connections to the coastal path both east towards Plymouth and west towards Looe with many interesting places along the way.
-A public car park is available on the seafront along with a café and a hotel.
+A public car park is available on the seafront along with a cafe.

 If you wish to explore the area a little further, the Canteen at Maker Heights - https://www.facebook.com/makercanteen/

 is highly recommended as a place to have lunch and see a bit more of the peninsula.
-It gets 5 stars on trip advisor.
-Plus, there are stunning views of Plymouth sound and the quaint Cornish fishing villages of Kingsand and Cawsand nearby.
+It gets 5 stars on trip advisor and is vegan friendly.
+Plus, there are stunning views of Plymouth sound and the quaint Cornish villages of Kingsand and Cawsand nearby.
 Further east is an inviting walk to the grounds of Mount Edgecumbe, an 865 acre country park.